-Meeting Clare Patey in London
+Meeting Clare Patey

 My meeting with Clare Patey takes place under the shadow of Brexit.
 The splendid isolation of Britain returns with a vengeance, closing borders, preventing exchange.
 And you wonder: how could this happen?
 The answer is simple: because of a good story.
 True or false doesn’t matter here.
 What matters is that the story works.
 Trump knows it.
 Nigel Farage knows it.
 And I think Clare Patey also knows the strength of a good story.
 Or make that: stories, plural.
 What we need are other stories, lots of stories, small stories, personal stories: stories we can share.
 Stories to work with.
 Stories are at the core of her practice as an artist and as a curator.
 It is what people share when joining her on one of the meals she organizes, be it for 40 or for 40000 people.
-Stories are what you pass on to children, what you find in books, how you learn empathy.
+Stories are what she passes on to children, what you find in books, how you learn empathy.
 And so this is what I want to discuss when meeting Clare Patey, sharing a cup of tea, next to her Empathy Museum, freshly installed in front of the temporary Migration Museum not far from Vauxhall Bridge: we need to talk about food and where it comes from, about children and future generations, about books and why you love them and about empathy or how to become the story of the other.

 So, Clare, going through your work there are a few things that come back very often like cooking, children, gardening, or in a more general way: things that deal with growing, with recycling, with recombining.
 But in a way it always comes back to this one idea: the idea of a good story.
 This is what you do when you organise a feast: people not only eat but they sit around the table and share their stories.
 This is also what you share with children when they’re growing up: good stories are part of their learning process.
 It is even what happens when you find a recycled piece of garment in a second hand store.
 You not only buy the garment, but also the story that comes with it.